Aryo15/Proxima/docs/plugins/index.rst

 Management
 ----------

-Before plugins can be used in FlaskBB, they have to be downloaded, installed and activated.
+Before plugins can be used in Ekaayam, they have to be downloaded, installed and activated.
 Plugins can be very minimalistic with nothing to install at all (just enabling and disabling) to be very complex where you have to `run migrations <./plugins.html#database>`_ and add